Internet-of-Bananas/installation-guide/README.md

 And then you can substitute these values with the numbers that you wrote.

-For a better understanding how the color sensor works, we suggest you to read the codes' comments (the text after the `//` or inside `/*    */`).

 ### 5.2.
 Connectiong the DHT11 sensor
 The temperature and humidity sensor has three pins, the VCC, GND and the signal, which can be represented on the board as `out`.
 As we mention before, the power rail doesn't need to be specified in the code, only the signal pin.
 On the Arduino IDE, select the `File > Open` menu and open the `4_iobDHT11Test` file, located in the previously copied folder, and find the part shown below, where we specify the pins of the color sensor: